THOMASELOVE/431-labs-2026/lab5/README.md

 No. There are many low-cost solutions if you want to register a domain and use it for this purpose.
 Google Domains can provide you with most available domains for something like \$1 per month.
 I wouldn’t go much above that, and a free name is even better.

-## Do I need to wait until the end of the term to work on this?
+## Do I need to wait until October to work on this?

 Not at all.
 I would expect most of you to be able to follow the templates and guides above to do the work once you’ve finished Lab 1.
-At the end of the term, you will have a lot of work to do, so getting to this early is definitely a good idea.
+Getting this done early is definitely a good idea.

 ## Will the TAs help me troubleshoot my website?